 The statistics communicated in atlases are often used to describe differences between areas.
 This can occur at different levels of aggregation.
 Aggregation of global health statistics occurs within administrative and arbitrarily defined regions, such as those used by the World Health Organization and the United Nations [20].
 World atlases can allow for displays of data aggregated into continents, countries, states, provinces and congressional districts [14].
 Each population area will probably have a different number of people, which is typically used to calibrate the statistic.
 Cancer atlases may also communicate the distribution of the population living in all areas in a table or histogram display [21].
 Atlases can connect the population to the land available to them by communicating population density.

 Maps can also be used to focus on demographic strata, such as age and sex.
-Some of the digital atlases surveyed allow subsets such as males, females, or those aged over 65, to be selected for display.
-Similarly, socioeconomic indicators, such as unemployment rates, poverty rates, remoteness, and education levels, can be used to filter data, in order to communicate how cancer prevalence varies for different members of society.
+Some of the digital atlases surveyed allow subsets such as males, females, or those aged over 65, to be selected for display (give refs).
+Similarly, socioeconomic indicators, such as unemployment rates, poverty rates, remoteness, and education levels, can be used to filter data, in order to communicate how cancer prevalence varies for different population subgroups.
 Few atlases provide this level of detail.

 Introducing population and demographic information helps to interpret the rates in areas effectively, but there will still be uncertainty around the rates.
 To address this, a cancer atlas often communicates uncertainty about the value of a statistic.
-There are several potential sources of uncertainty: sampling error, errors arising from the disease reporting process (or data collection), and errors arising from the statistical modeling or simulation process.
+There are several potential sources of uncertainty: sampling error, errors arising from the disease reporting or data collection process, and uncertainty arising from the statistical modeling or simulation process.
 The most common measures used to present uncertainty are credible or confidence intervals (CIs).
 Displaying the uncertainty associated with reported statistics is a vital feature of a cancer map, but it is difficult to display effectively.
 The map focuses on displaying the statistic and lacks additional space to represent the uncertainty.
 Providing an adjacent map or overlaying maps with symbols [22] are two common solutions.

 2.3 Limitations of choropleth displays